Same method.

-You’re not running a classroom of 12.
-You’re running a household of 1 or 2 kids, with limited time and no aides.
+You're not running a classroom of 12.
+You're running a household of 1 or 2 kids.
 The methodology adapts.
-Same WHAT.
-Different HOW.
+Same WHAT — the kindergarten standards every school expects.
+Different HOW — scaled to your home.

+What you lack (peer modeling, specialist subject rotation, the structured progression) is what the AEC framework gives you a map for.
 You don't need to replicate a classroom.
-You need to cover the same WHAT (the content standards every kindergarten expects) at a pace that fits your child.
-The 50-State Crosswalk is your map.
+You need to cover the same WHAT at a pace that fits your child.

 Built for homes, not classrooms